ActiveCampaign/postmark_webhooks/README.md

 - Only [Postmark's listed IPs](http://support.postmarkapp.com/article/800-ips-for-firewalls) for webhooks can POST to URLs built by this app.
 Any other received request is ignored and no document is added to the collections in the database.
 - Received data is also validated against a schema to ensure appropriate data received and stored as a document in its associated collection.
 - Insecure removed so the database cannot be accessed from the client (browser dev tools)
-- Option to receive emails if an unauthorized source attempts to post to your URL
+- Option to receive notification emails if an unauthorized source attempts to post to your URL

 ## Modifying Your Application's Codebase